 (3) Helping Students to Manage Stereotype Threat: “Stereotype threat” can harm academic performance of students for whom there is a socially-held negative expectation about poor performance – such as women in science -- and it can have a significant impact on students’ test-taking activity (Steele & Aronson, 1995).
 Prof. Gehring notes that U-M has “perfect storm” of factors that exacerbate stereotype threat, e.g., its large classes and student demographics.
 Faculty can help by using student-centered teaching methods and by providing positive and diverse examples of researchers in the field.
 Studies also have indicated that if faculty explicitly note that their tests do not show bias, stereotype threat can be negated (Good, Aronson, & Harder, 2008; Spencer, Steele, & Quinn, 1999).

 (4) Encouraging a Growth Mindset: Researchers such as Carol Dweck (2007) note that students who have a “fixed” view of intelligence tend to give up when facing challenges.
 In contrast, those with a “growth mindset”—who see intelligence as malleable—see challenges as opportunities to improve and seek out new ways to learn even if they are risky.
 Faculty can help encourage adaptive responses by praising students’ effort, rather than only their achievements, and verbally reinforcing the benefits of a growth mindset.

-Other CRLT resources on inclusive teaching, based on the science of learning, can be found on our Multicultural Teaching pages and by clicking on the tags below.
+Other CRLT resources on inclusive teaching, based on the science of learning, can be found on our Teaching for Equity and Inclusion pages.